 Applications for the grant can be made here.

 Investment NSW is offering educational resources, training, and expert advice for NSW businesses to build capabilities and confidence that accelerate export growth via e-commerce.

-Business support modules include an e-Commerce Strategy development workshop series; e-Commerce Market Entry How-to Guides and Seminars; and Digital/Website Assessments and Advice.
+Business support modules include an e-Commerce Strategy development workshop series; e-Commerce Market Entry How-to Guides and Webinars.

 The Going Global Program provides skills, knowledge and connections for Small and Medium-sized enterprises to achieve tangible outcomes in international markets.

 The program includes 14 streams covering nine markets and ten sectors: food and beverage, health and medtech, advanced manufacturing, cleantech, agribusiness, technology.